Career HubResume

 Enter your GPA and any other details you’d like to add.
 Click “save to all resumes” if you’d like to display it across all saved resumes.
 Then save the section edits.

-While most employers, recruiters, and career advisors don’t pay attention to overall GPAs—and even advise against it on a resume—there are some cases it’s necessary.
+Most employers, recruiters, and career advisors don’t pay attention to overall GPAs—and even advise against including it on a resume.
+There are only some cases where it’s necessary.

-If you’re not sure whether or not your resume meets ATS standards, or aren’t sure how to make it look appealing, you can always start with a free resume template in Teal.
+If you’re not sure whether or not your resume meets ATS standards, or aren’t sure how to make it stand out, you can always start with a free resume template in Teal.

 Sign up for Teal for free to format your resume for success.